2c-indore/explore-indore-be/README.md

 ### Contributing guide
 We will be using the git-flow based model to manage changes to the app.

-1. We wiil be maintaining two core branches, `master` and `develop` with `master` containing the last release, and `develop` containing the latest stable version.
+1. We will be maintaining two core branches, `master` and `develop` with `master` containing the last release, and `develop` containing the latest stable version.
 2. All core contributors are required to work on the `develop` branch.
 3. Depending on the nature of the work, branch types can be of two types, `feature/feature-name` and `hotfix/hotfix-name` which upon completion of work should be merged to the develop branch.
 4. You can learn more about gitflow in this excellent [stackoverflow answer](https://softwareengineering.stackexchange.com/questions/255404/how-to-use-github-branches-and-automatic-releases-for-version-management).